Crohn's disease: Etiology

-The etiology, or cause, of Crohn's disease is unknown.
-There are three main hypotheses concerning the primary mechanism of Crohn's disease.
-In autoimmune diseases, antibodies and T lymphocytes are the primary mode of inflammation.
-These cells and bodies are part of the adaptive immune system, or the part of the immune system that learns to fight foreign bodies when first identified.
-However, auto-antibodies that are diagnostic of Crohn's disease have not been reported.
-Autoinflammatory diseases are diseases where the innate immune system, or the immune system we are genetically coded with, is designed to attack our own cells.
-Crohn's disease likely has involvement of both the adaptive and innate immune systems.
-The other hypothesis is a form of immune deficiency.
+The etiology of Crohn's disease is not fully understood.
+It is considered a complex, immune-mediated disorder that results from a combination of genetic susceptibility, environmental factors, and a dysregulated immune response to the gut microbiota in a susceptible host.
+This interaction leads to a chronic state of inflammation in the gastrointestinal tract.
+Crohn's disease involves both innate and adaptive immune pathways, though it is not classified as a classic autoimmune or autoinflammatory disease.
+Instead, the prevailing model describes a breakdown in the normal homeostasis between the intestinal immune system and the commensal microbiome.

 Autoinflammatory theory

 Crohn's disease can be described as a multifactorial autoinflammatory disease.
 The etiopathogenesis of Crohn's disease is still unknown, but a loss of immune regulation can be implicated in the onset of the disease.
 People with Crohn's disease have more frequent NOD2 gene mutations than the background population, making those mutations a risk factor.
 In contrast, a person with Blau's disease and a NOD2 mutation is likely to have the syndrome directly from that mutation, in addition to the mutation making them more susceptible to Crohn's.
 This pathogenesis of Crohn's disease allows it to be placed in the group of autoinflammatory syndromes.

 Some examples of how the innate immune system affects bowel inflammation have been described.
 A meta-analysis of Crohn's disease genome-wide association studies revealed 71 distinct Crohn's disease-susceptibility loci.
 Interestingly, three very important Crohn's disease-susceptibility genes (the intracellular pathogen-recognition receptor, NOD2; the autophagy-related 16-like 1, ATG16L1 and the immunity-related GTPase M, IRGM) are involved in innate immune responses against gut microbiota, while one (the X-box binding protein 1) is involved in regulation of the [adaptive] immune pathway via MHC class II, resulting in autoinflammatory inflammation.
 Studies have also found that increased ILC3 can overexpress major histocompatibility complex (MHC) II.
 MHC class II can induce CD4+ T cell apoptosis, thus avoiding the T cell response to normal bowel micro bacteria.
 Further studies of people with IBD compared with people without IBD found that the expression of MHC II by ILC3 was significantly reduced in people with IBD, thus causing an immune reaction against intestinal cells or normal bowel bacteria and damaging the intestines.
 This can also make the intestines more susceptible to environmental factors, such as food or bacteria.

-The thinking is that because Crohn's disease has strong innate immune system involvement and has NOD2 mutations as a predisposition, Crohn's disease is more likely an autoinflammatory disease than an autoimmune disease.
+Together, defects in innate immune sensing and regulation, maladaptive adaptive immune responses, support the concept of Crohn's disease as a disorder of immune dysregulation rather than a purely autoinflammatory or autoimmune condition.